 If a couple decides that divorce is the best path forward for their relationship, a divorce counsellor or licensed therapist can help the couple separate.
 Divorce counselling is available to support them through the process:

 Divorce is a significant and challenging life change and having support resources that help you plan for and manage that change is a critical part of a successful divorce.
 Many couples work in mediation or with a collaborative lawyer to provide professional advice and develop such solutions as co-parenting agreements and financial settlements.

-A good divorce counsellor will support both the emotional stages and logistic process of going through a divorce.
+A good nominated counsellor will support both the emotional stages and logistic process of going through a divorce.